SPCA ISSUES WINTER PET SAFETY TIPS

 By: Gina Lattuca, SPCA Chief Communications Officer

-It was a mild winter so far, but as Buffalonians, we knew that snow, wind, and frigid temps would return.
+As Buffalonians, we knew that snow, wind, and frigid temps would arrive.
 This year is different from other years, however, in that it’s a little more complicated to receive emergency veterinary care, as veterinary clinics (including the low-cost Lipsey Veterinary Clinic at the SPCA) strive to comply with COVID-related guidelines.
-Plan ahead for the upcoming freezing days and nights now to ensure your pets stay safe and healthy throughout the weekend and the remaining winter months.
+Plan ahead for the upcoming freezing days and nights now to ensure your pets stay safe and healthy today and throughout the winter months.
 Read on for some of the SPCA Serving Erie County’s winter pet safety tips.

 *OUTDOOR ANIMAL SHELTER MUST BE SUITABLE FOR INCLEMENT WEATHER: …and if it’s not, animal welfare officers can rescue the pet even before he or she shows signs of suffering, thanks to New York State’s Shelter Law that went into effect in 2003.
 Thanks to a legislative push in late 2018 that led to stronger laws concerning the tethering of dogs within Buffalo city limits, the SPCA and other law enforcement organizations can now take even more steps to ensure dogs are protected from the elements.